Posted July 27, 2022

 - Please ensure that any smoking materials, such as cigarettes, are completely extinguished and placed in a suitable receptacle, rather than discarded along a trail, sidewalk or roadway.

 - The Fire Department would like to also remind people that the discharge of Fireworks is prohibited under the Town’s Fire Services Bylaw (#1833).
-The discharge of Fireworks of any kind in these dry grass conditions is extremely hazardous.
+The discharge of Fireworks of any kind in these conditions is extremely hazardous.